 There’s just something about putting pen to paper.
 I heard on a podcast that you’re hand writes slower than your brain thinks and because of that, you slow down your thinking.
 By writing, you have to slow down your brain and it puts you in a calm state.

-When I’m confused by something, I just write and see what comes out.
+When I’m confused by something, I just write and see what comes out, which can lead to self-discovery.
 It has been key in helping me solve a few things, come up with making a decision or getting my thoughts out.
 I’ve been thinking for a while about writing a book, so I’ve been jotting ideas out on that.
 It’s been nice to get my thoughts out on this.

 Meditation doesn’t have to be complicated.
 It’s just training your brain to keep coming to your breath.
 Train your brain to slow down.
 Of course, you will have thoughts, but you keep telling your mind to focus on your breath.
 Because I’ve practiced this so much, my brain is less resistant to impulses and knee-jerk reactions.

 Another benefit I’ve had with meditation is that thoughts pop into my head.
 I end up solving problems.
 Or, I have creative thoughts and think of things I haven’t thought of before.

 7. Cold Showers

 One thing you probably didn’t think of is taking a cold shower.
 The goal is to add to your day anything that will push you out of your comfort zone.
 I’m not talking about doing something dangerous, such as walking around a bad neighborhood like you’re the new chief in town.
 Instead, I am saying that you should do something that is uncomfortable, but not life-threatening.
 This will help you to do bigger things that are uncomfortable.